Floating Cat Shelter Is One of Amsterdam’s Greatest Lesser-Known Attractions

 The cats have about 25 volunteers caring for them

-The shelter is open for the public during specific hours
+The shelter is open to the public during specific hours

 The adoption process is very strict and lengthy, but it is only to ensure that the cats are going to good homes.

-Because of the coronavirus epidemic, the shelter will not be greeting visitors at least up until June 1st.
-But the people who are looking to adopt a kitty from there can call first and arrange a meeting.
+Because of the coronavirus epidemic, the shelter will not be greeting visitors at least until June 1st.
+However, people who are looking to adopt a kitty from there can call first and arrange a meeting.